Customized Training Grant

 • The wages of employees participating in training, training materials and travel expenses are not reimbursable expenses.

 All applications will be subject to an evaluation by RochesterWorks, Inc. on behalf of the Workforce Investment Board.
 Successful applications will solve workforce problems by: addressing identified skilled worker shortages within an industry, promoting skills upgrading for employed workers directly leading to potential career growth and increased wages for the trainees.

 Applications for Customized Training will be accepted on a continuous basis.
+Please allow 14 business days for your application to be processed.
 Selection will depend on available funding and the number of quality proposals.
-Training can not take place until the organization has been notified of and approved for an award.
+Training cannot take place until the organization has been notified of and approved for an award.

-Applications must be submitted electronically or mailed by May 31, 2013 to :
+Applications must be submitted electronically or mailed to:

 255 North Goodman Street

 Rochester, NY 14607